 Personal Documentary | Sweet 16 and Jax

-As I wrote in last week's post, my daughter turned 16 this year.
+My daughter turned 16 this year.
 She wanted to spend time with her friends at the mall and opted to have cupcakes instead of a whole cake.
 It was practically a whole day affair, so I turned it into a Day in the Life session.
 Funny thing is, I think it turned into a DITL for our dog, Jax.

 We adopted him from a local rescue based in Auburn CA. He was 8 months old, much younger than I had intended to adopt (I say "I" because although my husband allowed the adoption, I made the decision).
 His name was Archie.
 I don't know about you, but this name holds some unfortunate connotations for me, many of them a consequence of growing up in the 80s.